MSc Sustainable Energy Engineering

-Teaching methods aim at student-centred learning, hands-on work and challenge-driven education.
+Teaching methods aim at student-centered learning, hands-on work and challenge-driven education.
 This means a large content of project-based learning activities.
 Digitally based learning activities are common, including the concept of flipped classrooms, video lectures, and computerized automatically corrected homework/quizzes/exams.

-In the last term, a degree project is carried out which spans a six-month period.
+In the last term, a degree project is carried out which spans five months.
 The project may be carried out either in an academic environment (e.g. closely connected to the Department of Energy Technology research projects) or in an industrial setting.
 During your degree project, you will establish an excellent platform and gain valuable experience and contacts for the career ahead.

 The energy field is an international and dynamic area in which well-trained engineers are in constant demand.
 Graduates find employment in industry, government agencies and consultancies.
 The master's programme in Sustainable Energy Engineering is also an excellent starting point for a research career, as many graduates go on to doctoral studies.

 After the completion of this programme, you will be able to manage technical problems from a systems perspective, with a holistic view of their life cycle, from concept to specification, development, operation and decommissioning.
 You will also be confident in characterising an energy challenge, determining the necessary resource consumption and managing processes for problem-solving/realisation.
 Our aim is that you will have a particularly good understanding of the fact that engineering problems are often complex, and sometimes involve conflicting conditions.
 You will become aware of the responsibilities and ethical standpoints that may arise in connection with various technical, organisational, economic, ecological and societal activities.